yago-123/chainnet/README.md

 chain:
   max-txs-mempool: 10000                  # Maximum number of transactions allowed in the mempool

+prometheus:
+  enabled: true                           # Enable or disable prometheus metrics
+  port: 9091                              # Port exposed for prometheus metrics
+  path: "/metrics"                        # Path for prometheus metrics endpoint

 p2p:
   enabled: true                           # Enable or disable network communication
-  identity-path: "identity.pem"           # ECDSA peer private key path in PEM format (leave empty to generate a random identity)
+  #identity-path: "identity.pem"          # ECDSA peer private key path in PEM format (leave empty to generate a random identity)
   peer-port: 9100                         # Port used for network communication with other peers
   http-api-port: 8080                     # Port exposed for the router API (required for nespv wallets)
   min-conn: 5                             # Minimum number of connections